rapidsai/cudf/README.md

 To install cuDF from source, ensure the dependencies are met and follow the steps below:

-- Clone the repository recursively
+- Clone the repository and submodules
 ```bash
 git clone --recurse-submodules https://github.com/rapidsai/cudf.git
 cd cudf